Adding an AS2 Partner

 2.2.2.1 Request MDN

-You can choose to request an MDN, which is the default and most widely used option, or, choose to turn it off if your partner has specifically informed you to.
+You can choose to request an MDN, which is the default and most widely used option.
+If your partner has specifically instructed otherwise, disable this option by unchecking the checkbox.

 2.2.2.2 Request Digitally Signed MDN